aurelia/aurelia/docs/user-docs/routing/navigating.md

 A list of available load options can be found below:

 * `title` — Sets the title of the component being loaded
-* `queryParams` — Specify an object to be serialized to a query string and then set to the query string of the new URL.
+* `parameters` — Specify an object to be serialized to a query string and then set to the query string of the new URL.
 * `fragment` — Specify the hash fragment for the new URL.

 These option values can be specified as follows and when needed: